WebDesigner32/LinuxServerConfiguration/README.md

 `cat ~/.ssh/id_rsa.pub | ssh -p 2200 grader@REMOTEHOSTGOESHERE
 “mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys”`

-12. To sign in as grader when closing out of the Terminal, type in:
+12. To sign in as `grader` when closing out of the Terminal, type in:

 `ssh -v grader@PUBLICIPADDRESSGOESHERE -p2200`

-13. In grader, type in:
+13. In `grader`, type in:

 `sudo nano /etc/ssh/sshd_config`